-The 1st Annual Rye Children's Book Festival has been years in the making and is a natural extension of the work we are doing at the Rye Reads Learning Center.
-Our goal is to celebrate and promote literacy in our community through a day filled with children's author book signings, read alouds, parent workshops and a Family Pavilion filled with fun-filled family activities.
+The Rye Children's Book Festival is a natural extension of the academic work we offer at the Rye Reads Learning Center.
+Our goal is to celebrate and promote literacy in our community through a day filled with children's author book signings, read alouds, parent workshops and a Illustrator Pavilion.
 We look forward to welcoming you!

 Terry Taddeo-Caridi, MsEd holds Masters Degree in Special Education.
 During more than 25 years as an educator, she has developed coding programs for software developers, worked as an educator for the NYC Department of Education and is trained in applied behaviorist.
 In 2015, she launched Rye Reads, Inc. to support literacy in our communities.
 She is currently pursuing her Doctorate in Early Childhood Education.